 Roth went to Chile to shoot The Green Inferno and appears to have become invigorated by the experience.
-Not only did he meet and marry Lorenza Izzo, who has been the lead actresses in his last two films, Roth also met with his new collaborating partner Nicolas Lopez who produced The Green Inferno and co-writes/co-produces Knock Knock, while Roth co-wrote and appeared as the lead actor in Lopezs directorial outing Aftershock (2012).
+Not only did he meet and marry Lorenza Izzo, who has been the lead actresses in his last two films, Roth also met with his new collaborating partner Nicolas Lopez who produced The Green Inferno and co-writes/co-produces Knock Knock, while Roth co-wrote and appeared as the lead actor in Lopezs directorial outing Aftershock (2012) and produced the other co-writer Guillermo Amoedos directorial effort The Stranger (2014).
 Roth has shot the whole of Knock Knock in Chile, except a few exteriors, where he and his cast make it look like it takes place in an average Hollywood home such that you do not know the difference until you read the end credits.

 With Knock Knock, Roth remakes Death Game/The Seducers (1977), a largely forgotten film from the heyday of the American exploitation genre.
 In the original, Seymour Cassel played the lead male whose home was malevolently overrun by the two girls played by Sondra Locke and Colleen Camp.
 Both actresses are present on the remake Locke and Camp both have producing roles, while Camp plays the bespectacled neighbour who walks in to find Keanu Reeves with the two girls.